fbq('track', 'ViewContent');

 November Resources: Suggestions and resources for Election Day, Veterans Day, and Thanksgiving Day, including some freebies!

-I'm sure I'll be having the kiddos vote for something, but they won't be voting for president... far too controversial!
-This one's a fun one!
+I'm sure I'll have the kiddos vote for something, but they won't be voting for president.
+It's far too controversial!
+This one's fun! (and free!)
 Election Day Graphing Option for Little Kids

 November Resources: Suggestions and resources for Election Day, Veterans Day, and Thanksgiving Day, including some freebies!